css-materials/course-site/content/syllabus/grammar-of-graphics/index.md

 ## What you need to do after class

-* TBA

 <!--
-* [Complete the first homework assignment](/homework/edit-readme/).
-Please, submit it on Canvas as well so we can grade it
+* Complete [Homework 1](/homework/edit-readme/) and submit the link to your repo on Canvas so we can grade it
-* Practice using ggplot2 Grammar of Graphics
+* Review the class materials for today's lecture
 * Prepare for next class
 * This applies only if you [installed your software locally](/setup/#option-2---install-the-software-locally):
     * Install the [`rcis`](https://github.com/css-materials/rcis) library from GitHub.
 To install it run the command `remotes::install_github("cis-ds/rcis")` in the console.
 We will be using data from this package in class.
     * Notice: if you do not already have the `remotes` library installed, you will get an error.
 Go back and install this first using `install.packages("remotes")`, then run `remotes::install_github("css-materials/rcis")` in the console.
 -->